jasmine/jasmine-npm/README.md

 Please file issues here at Github

-Copyright (c) 2008-2017 Pivotal Labs.
+Copyright (c) 2014-2019 Pivotal Labs
+Copyright (c) 2014-2023 The Jasmine developers
 This software is licensed under the MIT License.

 ## License